ctm/mb2-doc/README.md

 I try to keep mb2 running 24x7, except when I'm installing new versions.
-However, I don't have a crash monitor installed, so there's always a chance that it'll be down for an extended period when I'm afk.
+However, I don't have a crash monitor installed, so there's always a chance that it'll be down for an extended period when I'm not on the internet.
 I do most of my testing on my development machine, but I'm more than happy to play with others on devctm.com anytime I'm available.

 After I add https support (even with the horrible interface!), I'll schedule some tournaments and do other things to encourage people to